avantgardnerio/slam-client/README.md

 Why do your algorithms suck?
 ----------------------------
 Well, because this is my 2nd attempt at SLAM.
 Call me slow, but it usually takes me three tries to get something right.
 I hope next time I'll have this down.
-Also, I'm not an academic (although I'd like to be!).
+Also, I'm not an academic-type-person (although I'd like to be!).
 I spend most of my time at my day job, and so robotics, machine learning, vector math, and all that fun stuff is just a hobby for now. (though if you're hiring, I'm interested ;)